SongW-SW/F2L/README.md

 # F2L
 Thank you for your interest in our work! </br>

-This is the code for the paper <span style="background-color: yellow;">*Federated Few-shot Learning*</span>, published in SIGKDD 2023.
+This is the code for the paper *Federated Few-shot Learning*, published in SIGKDD 2023.

 ### Requirement: